 A. Illinois allows you to "Bank" or carry over a maximum of 12-hours (if that many remain after 24 are removed for your renewal).
 Any carry-over credits in excess of 12 will be eliminated (as if you never took them).
 Regardless of how many hours may appear in the SBS database, the actual maximum that will be "banked" is 12-hours.

 A. You have up to one year to reinstate.
-Once your renewal date has passed, you can re-instate online using the "new producer" option.
+Once your expiration date has passed, you can re-instate online using the "new producer" option.
 Follow instruction contained in this link; then you must pay the $180 Renewal fee + an additional $180 Penalty (totaling $360.00).

 You must have all 24-continuing education credits including in-class Ethics Classroom certification.
 Once you are compliant, it can take up to 10 days or more to reinstate the license online.
 Go to insurance.illinois.gov and follow the producer information link to read the latest bulletin.